software

 get it here:

-inDEXdown.zip2.9 MiB
+inDEXdown.zip1.1 MiB

-note for power users:
+version for power users:

 • informative, readable filenames

-• a CSV log of everything downloaded for attribution and reuse
+• a CSV log of everything downloaded, for attribution and reuse

 That's mostly configuration, but it's the part people tend not to set up.